varigence/docs/bimlflex/metadata-editors/connections.md

 ---
 # Connection Editor

 BimlFlex **Connections** provide the information required to connect to data sources.
-It also acts as containers for objects and allows setting overrides.
-Additionally, it has metadata to identify the integration stage along with package execution settings.
+They also acts as containers for [**Objects**](xref:bimlflex-object-editor) and allow [**Setting Overrides**](xref:bimlflex-settings#setting-overrides).

+Additionally, a connection definition includes metadata to identify the *Integration Stage* along with package execution settings.

+Connections are used in [**Projects**](xref:bimlflex-project-editor) to direct BimlFlex in generating the overall intended flow of data.

-## Editor Overview
+## Overview

-The following sections describe the UI elements of the **Connection Editor** and how they are used to author and manage BimlFlex **Connections**.
+The following sections describe the User Interface elements of the **Connection Editor**, and how they are used to author and manage BimlFlex **Connections**.
+Detailed descriptions of each component is also available in the [reference documentation covering connections](xref:bimlflex-app-reference-documentation-Connections).

 <img
     src="images/bimlflex-app-editor-connections.png"